JC Equity Release

 It’s easy to overlook your property as part of your finances, but your home is probably the biggest asset you have.

-Unless the value of your property has fallen, the many years you spent paying off your mortgage - along with the overall increase in house prices over the last few years - will have likely increased your home equity and therefore the financial potential in your property.
+Unless the value of your property has fallen for a specific reason, the many years you spent paying off your mortgage - along with the overall increase in house prices over the last 20 years - will have likely increased your home equity and therefore the financial potential in your home.

-Equity release is a way to unlock this potential and access the money in your home.
+As well as downsizing, equity release is a way for homeowners aged 55 and over to unlock this potential and access some of the money “tied up” in their home.

 Is Equity Release Right for You?